 Before looking for help on Telegram and social media, see How to keep your money safe.
 In any case, never share your 12-word seed phrase and private keys with anyone, including on any websites or online forms.
 Otherwise, you may lose all your money!

-Something is wrong with my exchange
+Something is wrong with my swap

 - Crypto purchases.
 If you want to ask about a crypto order you placed via the Buy crypto tab, see the guide on fiat purchases linked below.